 While there aren't Pula all inclusive hotels right in Pula, you will find one in nearby Medulin.

 Amarin is one of the most popular all inclusive Croatia hotels.
-This brand new family hotel first opened in August 2016, and it immediately became a huge success among families with kids.
+This family hotel first opened in August 2016, and it immediately became a huge success among families with kids.

 The hotel is large.
 It features 280 rooms across 4 floors.
 Meals are served at the hotel buffet restaurant, while two beach bars serve light dishes.
-Other facilities include spa and wellness centre with indoor swimming pool; two hotel's beaches, and an outdoor swimming pool.
-A large kids zone includes xbox and play station game room, kids' gym, lab, play room and a movie theatre.
+Other facilities include a spa and wellness center with an indoor swimming pool; two hotel's beaches, and an outdoor swimming pool.
+A large kids zone includes Xbox and PlayStation game room, kids' gym, lab, playroom, and a movie theatre.
 There is also a large outdoor play areas with slides, trampolines, swings, and alike.

 Unique features include a beautiful park architecture, sleek and modern design, a large play net in the lobby where kids can climb, jump, and burn off excess energy, the fact that floors are connected by ramps rather than by stairs, and a lovely didactic toy that covers the entire room wall above the beds.

-Other positives are 24h babysitting; baby corner in the restaurant where staff can blend you any veggies; children bathrobes and toiletries; all rooms have balconies, and majority of rooms are interconnecting.
+Other positives are 24h babysitting; a baby corner in the restaurant where staff can blend you any veggies; children bathrobes and toiletries; all rooms have balconies, and the majority of rooms are interconnecting.

-Downsides are as following: hotel's capacity is almost 1000 people; while soft drinks and water at meal times are free, you need to pay for all other drinks.
+Downsides are as following: the hotel's capacity is almost 1000 people; while soft drinks and water at mealtimes are free, you need to pay for all other drinks.
 All meals are buffet style (great choice, and quality, though!).
 However, if you would like to have a served dinner in one of the beach restaurants, you'll need to pay extra.

 Amarin family hotel is best suited for families with children up to 12 years of age.